 Shoyu: 5 Common Types of Japanese Soy Sauce

-When I think of Japan-originating seasoning that is widely known in the world, what comes to my mind first is “Shoyu (醤油)”, known as soy sauce in English-speaking countries.
+When I think of seasonings of Japanese origin widely used in many countries, what comes to my mind right away is “Shoyu (醤油)”, known as soy sauce in English.

-Many overseas people may have used the traditional Japanese seasoning before or now may have it in the kitchen.
-However, have you ever heard that there are several types of Shoyu or soy sauce?
+Many people probably have used the seasoning before or may have it in the kitchen now.
+But do you know Shoyu or Japanese soy sauce comes in several types?

 Koikuchi Shoyu (濃口醤油: Dark Soy Sauce)

-First off, Koikuchi Shoyu, referred to as dark soy sauce in English, is the most common type of soy sauce in Japan, which accounts for about 80 % of the soy sauce produced in the country.
+First, Koikuchi Shoyu, known as dark soy sauce in English, is the most commonly used soy sauce in Japan, accounting for over 80 percent of the soy sauce produced in the country.

 Usukuchi Shoyu (淡口醤油: Light-Colored Soy Sauce)

-Usukuchi Shoyu, known as light-colored soy sauce in English, accounts for about 13 % of the gross production amount of soy sauce in Japan.
-This soy sauce is light in color compared to Koikuchi Shoyu because its fermentation process is shorter in time.
+Usukuchi Shoyu, known as light-colored soy sauce in English, accounts for about 13 percent of the gross production.

 Tamari Shoyu (たまり醤油: Aged Soy Sauce)

-Tamari Shoyu, known as aged soy sauce, accounts for about 2 % of the soy sauce produced in Japan.
-This soy sauce has a salt concentration of about 16 %.
+With about 16 percent salt concentration, Tamari Shoyu, known as aged soy sauce in English, accounts for about 2 percent of the soy sauce produced in Japan.

-Both Koikuchi Shoyu and Usukuchi Shoyu are made from soybeans and wheat, using the 2 ingredients at almost the same rate, while Tamari Shoyu is made mostly with soybeans and aged for one year.
+While Koikuchi Shoyu and Usukuchi Shoyu are made with soybeans and wheat at almost the same ratio, Tamari Shoyu uses little of the latter.

-Tamari Shoyu is packed with umami and is thick in consistency, rich in taste.
-This variety goes well with Sashimi, or sliced raw fish, and is commonly used as a sauce for rice crackers like Senbei, Okaki, and Arare.
+This variety is aged, and thus, it is rich in umami taste with a thick consistency, going well with sushi and sashimi, commonly used as a sauce for rice crackers like Senbei, Okaki, and Arare.

 Saishikomi Shoyu (再仕込み醤油: Refermented Soy Sauce)

-With a salt concentration of about 16%, Saishikomi Shoyu, often referred to as re-fermented or double-brewed soy sauce in English, accounts for about 1 % of the soy sauce produced in Japan.
+With about 16 percent salt concentration, Saishikomi Shoyu, known as re-fermented or double-brewed soy sauce in English, accounts for about 1 percent of the gross production.

-In the process of soy sauce making, koji is usually combined with salt, but this variety is made by adding unheated soy sauce called “Kiage Shoyu (生揚醤油)”, instead of salt.
+Koji is usually combined with salt in the process of soy sauce making, but this variety uses unheated soy sauce called “Kiage Shoyu (生揚醤油)” instead of salt.

-So Saishikomi Shoyu is darker in color, thicker in consistency, and has more umami components than other types, and besides costs more.
-Saishikomi Shoyu is mainly used for Sashimi and Sushi.
+So Saishikomi Shoyu has a darker color, thicker consistency, and more umami than other types and costs more.
+This one, too, pairs well with sushi and sashimi.

 Shiro Shoyu (白醤油: White Soy Sauce)

-Shiro Shoyu, known as white soy sauce in English, accounts for just under 1 % of the gross production amount of soy sauce in Japan.
-This variety uses only a few soybeans and is made mostly with steamed wheat.
+Shiro Shoyu, known as white soy sauce in English, accounts for just under 1 percent of the gross production.
+This variety is made with steamed wheat and a few soybeans.

-Nonetheless, thanks to the light hue, white soy sauce can make the most of the original color of food materials and is preferably used as a secret seasoning by professional Japanese chefs.
+Nonetheless, white soy sauce can make the most of the original color of foods and is preferably used as a secret seasoning by professional chefs.